nearform/the-fastify-workshop/deck.md

 - Create a `GET /` route in `routes/user/index.js`

-- Require authentication using the `preValidation` Fastify hook
+- Require authentication using the `onRequest` Fastify hook

 - Use the `fastify.authenticate` decorator